DMIT-1508/DMTI-1508.github.io/demos/esp/ddl/DefaultAndCheck.md

 ---
 title: Default and Check Constraints
 ---
-# ESP - Default and Check Constraints
+# Default and Check Constraints

 ## Customers